montlaur/montlaur.github.io/_retrospective/2021-11-11-la-licorne-et-le-capricrne.md

   Apollinaire had already explained that Picasso's painting was “an admirable language that no literature can explain, for our words are made in advance.
 Alas!” (*Journal intime*)

-  In his poem, Apollinaire reproaches his grief for “doubling future mourning”, that is to say for scaring away his soul - the unicorn, and his body - the Capricorn.
-Pain being love, a divine pyre that lasts all night (from stars to flowers).
+  In his poem, Apollinaire reproaches his grief for “doubling future mourning”, that is to say for scaring away his soul – the unicorn – from his body – the capricorn.
+Grief is love, a divine pyre that lasts all night (from stars to flowers).

   We can find these symbols in the painting: the capricorn is a green silhouette, seen in profile at the top and to the left of the painting.
 The unicorn is smaller, it is shaped like a heart, red, blue and white to the right of the center of the painting.
 The pyre-grief is the bright yellow and red spot of light in the upper right quadrant.
 We can guess a shape (a black horse?) and creatures that are difficult to identify at the bottom of the painting.